-Dr. Lewis has a background in Quantitative Economics and prior to Medical School worked as a Financial Analyst at William Blair & Company.
+Joy H. Lewis, DO, PhD, FACP, has a background in quantitative economics and prior to medical school worked as a financial analyst at William Blair & Company.
 She is a graduate of the Chicago College of Osteopathic Medicine.
-During medical school she gained considerable experience in health policy.
+During medical school she gained experience in health policy.
 She worked for the U.S. Senate Labor and Health Subcommittee of the Committee on Labor and Human Resources.
-She was a Fellow with the Office of Minority Health, Department of Health and Human Services.
-She was an Extern with the U.S. Justice Department, Office of the Surgeon General.
-She completed her Residency training in Internal Medicine at the University of Chicago.
-She is board certified by the American Board of Internal Medicine.
-Following Residency she was a Robert Wood Johnson Clinical Scholar at UCLA.
-She followed this Fellowship with the receipt of a National Research Service Award and a UCLA STAR Fellowship.
-She earned a PhD in health services from the UCLA School of Public Health.
-Dr. Lewis is certified by McMaster University to teach evidence-based clinical practice.
+She was a fellow with the Office of Minority Health, Department of Health and Human Services, and was an extern with the U.S. Justice Department, Office of the Surgeon General.
+Dr. Lewis completed her residency training in internal medicine at the University of Chicago.
+Following residency she was a Robert Wood Johnson Clinical Scholar at UCLA.
+Dr. Lewis followed this fellowship with the receipt of a National Research Service Award, a UCLA STAR Fellowship, and a PhD in health services from the UCLA School of Public Health.
+She is additionally certified by McMaster University to teach evidence-based clinical practice.

-Dr. Lewis conducted independent research at UCLA and as a consultant for RAND Health in Santa Monica, CA. Dr. Lewis’ research has been published in the New England Journal of Medicine, the Journal of General Internal Medicine and other peer review publications.
-Her work was instrumental in changing the law in California and helping seniors gain better access to lower priced prescription medications.
+Dr. Lewis’ research has been published in the New England Journal of Medicine, the Journal of General Internal Medicine and other peer reviewed publications.